 On 3rd March 2015, Lion One received notice from the Director of Mines of the MRD that the Minister of Lands and Mineral Resources has approved the grant of a Special Mining Lease Number 62 ("SML 62") covering 373 hectares encompassing the Tuvatu Resource.
-The final terms of SML 62 are pending confirmation with the MRD.
+SML 62 provides exclusive rights for the potential development, construction, and operation of mining, processing, and waste management infrastructure at Tuvatu.
+The terms of the mining lease provide for certain performance and reporting requirements.
+The SML has been granted for a term of ten years provided the Company complies with the terms of the lease.
+Extensions to the term can be applied subject to the terms of the lease and the Mining Act.
 Of the Company's mineral property holdings, the Tuvatu Gold Project located in Fiji is considered material and is described further in the following sections.